Nathan-Franck/Embracing-Types-in-Typescript/README.md

 let search: CatSearch = {};
 ```

-and filling it in using data from Angular or something:
+and filling it in using data from JQuery or something:

 ``` typescript
 search.PredominantColor = $('.PredominantColorField').value;